kmnis/kmnis.github.io/_projects/zen-ai.md

   - comicface-ai
 ---

-ZenAI explores what it takes to move a general conversational model toward a more careful, supportive dialogue experience.
-The project was not just a chatbot wrapper; it included data preparation, model training, inference notebooks, intent detection, quantitative evaluation, qualitative response testing, and a Streamlit interface.
+ZenAI is a research prototype for conversational mental-health support.
+It explores how a general large language model can be adapted into a more focused assistant with supportive response behavior, intent detection, evaluation, and a simple user experience.

-The most interesting part of the project is the product boundary.
-Mental-health-adjacent AI needs more than fluent answers, so the system explicitly treats risks and future safeguards as part of the design.
-The README documents model metrics, intent-detection evaluation over labeled prompts, user testing snippets, and safety-oriented future work.
+The project is not framed as a replacement for professional care.
+Its value is in studying the pieces that would be needed for a safer support-oriented assistant: data preparation, model training, response evaluation, prompt/intent handling, and a product interface that makes the system easier to test.

+### What ZenAI Does

+- Provides a chatbot experience for supportive mental-health-adjacent conversations.
+- Uses a fine-tuned LLM workflow rather than relying only on an off-the-shelf model.
+- Adds intent detection to identify sensitive, unsupported, or differently routed prompts.
+- Includes quantitative and qualitative evaluation of model responses.
+- Packages the interaction into a Streamlit interface for user testing and demos.

-### Technical Shape
+### System Design

+The repository separates the work into data, training, inference, utility, and UX layers.
+Training and inference notebooks handle the model workflow, while the UX folder contains the Streamlit app used to interact with the assistant.

+The intent-detection layer is an important design choice.
+In a sensitive domain, the system needs more than a fluent response generator; it needs a way to recognize when a conversation requires caution, redirection, or a different response strategy.

+### Data And Model

-The repository separates the project into data, training, inference, utilities, and UX.
-The modeling stack centers on large language models such as Vicuna-13B and Llama 2, with supporting notebooks for evaluation and intent handling.
-The frontend prototype lives in Streamlit.
+The project uses mental-health conversation data and generated dialogue data to adapt the assistant's behavior.
+The modeling work centers on large language models such as Vicuna-13B and Llama 2, with additional evaluation against baseline LLM responses.

+The README also documents an intent-detection evaluation over labeled prompts, which helps show whether the system can recognize categories of user intent rather than treating every message as a normal open-ended chat turn.

+### User Experience

+ZenAI includes a Streamlit prototype that turns the model into a testable product experience.
+The UI matters because model behavior is easier to evaluate when users can interact with it as a real assistant instead of only reading notebook outputs.

-### Why It Matters
+### Limitations

-This project is a good example of turning a sensitive AI idea into a system design problem: dataset quality, model behavior, evaluation, product experience, and risk management all had to be considered together.
+Mental-health AI has high safety requirements.
+ZenAI should be understood as a research prototype, not a clinical tool.
+A production version would need expert review, safety guardrails, crisis-handling policies, privacy controls, stronger evaluation, and clear boundaries around what the assistant can and cannot do.